haiyun508/Data-Storage-and-Retrieval-from-SQL-Database/README.md

 ### Summary

-With the use of Python and SQLAlchemy, i did basic climate analysis and data exploration of hawaii climate database with 19551 rows of data.
+With the use of Python and SQLAlchemy, I did basic climate analysis and data exploration of the Hawaii climate database with 19551 rows of data.
 All of the analysis is completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

 ### Precipitation Analysis